SVfit/ClassicSVfit/python/README.md

 It calculates the uncertainty of the mass by estimating the contour, in which there should be masses with the probability in 1 sigma interval (according to the chi^2 test).
 Then the masses are calculated for the contour and highest and lowest masses give the interval for 1 sigma uncertainty.
 Additional arbitrary factor is used to adjust the results for chi^2 test.

 The procedure produces long tails, but apart from that calculates uncertainties event by event quite ok ~ after some cuts results are aprox.
 Gaussian.
 It is also a bit time consuming -- doubles the time of calculation -- so it is disabled by default.

+# Additional likelihood constraints

+There are set two mass constraints, similar to each other (both disabled by default):

+1) We modify the likelihood by the normal distribution, by setting:

+'''
+fMTT.myLikelihood.enable_mass_constraint = True
+'''
+We set the standard deviation to be equal to 10GeV, as this value seems to bring the best pT resolution.
+However one should avoid using it in the case of searching for heavy resonances.

+2) Suggested by ICL team -- hard cut constraint on possible likelihood.
+To enable it one can set it and modify the range of window by:

+'''
+fMTT.myLikelihood.enable_window = True
+fMTT.myLikelihood.window = [123, 127]
+'''

+Idea was already proved to improve the results in CP H->tau tau measurements, if used in proper way.

 # Python wrapper